 How should men divorce?

 If you are a man divorcing, you will have a lot of difficult emotions.
 You will need to deal with them in some way.
-One reason that men have higher suicide rates and higher rates of alcoholism is that this is one way that they deal with emotions (or rather don’t).
+One reason men have higher rates of alcoholism and suicide is because this is an unhealthy way they deal with emotions.
 So talk to friends or a professional.
 Talking is essential – you just need to decide who will be most helpful to you.

 Do continue to see your children and you will need to accept the legal game.
 It is unfair towards men but if you do not play to these rules, you will not see them.
-So keep going along with this process and then find ways to talk with all the frustration and sadness that comes with the custody negotiations.
+So keep going with the process and find ways to deal with the emotions that come with the custody negotiations.

-Finally reflect on what you have learnt from this relationship: what you know about yourself, what you want out of a relationship, what you don’t want and what you want in your next life.
+Finally reflect on what you have learnt from this relationship: what you know about yourself, what you want from a relationship, what you do and don’t want in your next life.
 Talking about this will probably help too.